skovy/skovy.dev/content/blog/codemod-workflow/index.md

 });
 ```

-As the AST is being traverse, any `CallExpression` nodes will be
+As the AST is being traversed, any `CallExpression` nodes will be
 passed to this function.
-It actually passes a `path` which has
+It passes a `path` which has
 a `node` property that corresponds to the node in the AST.
 The `path` is a wrapper with some other metadata, such
 as the `parent` node that can be helpful to traverse up the tree
 if needed.

-So now we have the `CallExpression` node, but the above
+This will target any `CallExpression` node, but the above
 description had several other constraints, so let's
 apply all of those.